DaleOrders/AWS-Study-Notes/README.md

 - This is not authenticated or encrypted.
 Anyone who can gain access to the instance can see the meta-data.
 This can be restricted by local firewall.

-public IPv4 is never configured or known by the operating system of an instance at any point.
+The public IPv4 is never configured or known by the operating system of an instance at any point.
 The internet gateway translates the private address into public address.

 For example curl http://169.254.169.254/latest/meta-data/public-ipv4 will contact the metadata service and retrieve the public ipv4 information.